oddlama/fora-docs/usage/introduction/inventories.md

 {% endtab %}

 {% tab title="inventory.py" %}
-If you want to specify additional information, such as the host's groups, choosing a specific name or specifying the host module file, you can do so using a `dict` or by using the [`Host Declaration`](../writing-deploys/TODO/) type.
+If you want to specify additional information, such as the host's groups, choosing a specific name or specifying the host module file, you can do so using a `dict` or by using the [`HostDeclaration`](api/fora/inventory_wrapper.md#class-inventory_wrapper.HostDeclaration) type.

 Specifying either a url or a name is mandatory.
 If you leave the url empty, you need to specify the url or a connector later in the host module.